API Stability Short-Term

 Given Datatypes

 For the given datatype, CheckLocalClusterConnectionInput, there are a few parameters.
-Below is a list of them along with their datatypes and a description of each:
+Below is a list of them along with descriptions of each:

 Table: CheckLocalClusterConnectionInput